 StanChart restores payouts but income drop signals challenges ahead

-Standard Chartered PLC posted a 57per cent rise in its first-half pretax profit, higher than expected, as the bank benefited from an economic recovery from the coronavirus pandemic.

-HONG KONG -Standard Chartered PLC reported a higher than expected 57per cent jump in first-half profit and US$350 million worth of shareholder payouts, but a fall in revenue showed the longer-term struggle ahead for the bank.
+HONG KONG: Standard Chartered reported a higher than expected 57 per cent jump in first-half profit and US$350 million worth of shareholder payouts, but a fall in revenue showed the longer-term struggle ahead for the bank.

 StanChart announced a US$250 million share buyback and resumption of interim dividend payments worth 3 cents per share, or US$94 million in total.